apichef/sarala-laravel/docs/guide/include-helpers.md

 ### Include Helpers

-There can be many any includes to a resources depending on their relationships, and also sometimes we may need to apply conditions against those includes.
+There may be many includes for a resource, depending on their relationships.
+Additionally, we may also need to apply conditions against these includes.

 ```
 GET /posts/{post}?include=author,comments:limit(5):sort(created_at|desc),tags